 Why is it that so many men and women are riddled with sexual health problems these days?
 Conditions such as erectile dysfunction, low sex drive, infertility, decreased sperm counts, endometriosis, prostatitis, genital abnormalities, prostate cancer, hormonal imbalances continue to increase at terrifying rates.

-Some contributing factors can be linked to work related stress, anxiety, marital discord, past sexual trauma, concerns about sexual performance, alcoholism, smoking, nutritional deficiencies, heart disease, lack of experience and confidence or side effects from medications.
+Some contributing factors can be linked to work-related stress, anxiety, marital discord, past sexual trauma, concerns about sexual performance, alcoholism, smoking, nutritional deficiencies, heart disease, lack of experience and confidence, or side effects from medications.

-However, many people continue to suffer with a variety of sexual disorders that have nothing to do with these factors and instead are directly linked to the presence of the high level of environmental toxins that we are all exposed to on a daily basis.
+However, many people continue to suffer from a variety of sexual disorders that have nothing to do with these factors and instead are directly linked to the presence of the high level of environmental toxins that we are all exposed to on a daily basis.

-Endocrine disruptors interfere in normal healthy functioning of the endocrine system, which can result in severe malfunctioning of the reproductive system and deterioration of sexual health.
+Endocrine disruptors interfere in the normal healthy functioning of the endocrine system, which can result in severe malfunctioning of the reproductive system and deterioration of sexual health.

 The hormones released by the endocrine system rule our reproductive and sexual development and functioning.
 When environmental toxins like endocrine/hormone disrupters enter our body they wreak havoc in a variety of ways.
-In some cases they may mimic our hormones like estrogen for the female and androgen for the males, which results in hormone levels that are too high.
-In other cases it blocks hormones from producing or functioning properly.
+In some cases, they may mimic our hormones like estrogen for the female and androgen for the males, which results in hormone levels that are too high.
+In other cases, it blocks hormones from producing or functioning properly.

-The balance of the endocrine system is very delicate and it takes only very low levels of these toxins to upset this balance and result in a variety of serious and detrimental health effects that may include damage to the nervous, immune and reproductive systems.
+The balance of the endocrine system is very delicate and it takes only very low levels of these toxins to upset this balance and result in a variety of serious and detrimental health effects that may include damage to the nervous, immune, and reproductive systems.

 Everyone knows the powerful role of hormones in relation to sexuality.
 When hormone functioning is disrupted by environmental toxins it can lead to all kinds of sexual health issues that won’t respond to the best marriage counseling in the world or the newest most powerful drug therapy for erectile dysfunction or low sex drive.

 What is even more terrifying about these toxic chemicals is that the human body is not capable of breaking them down.
 Therefore, once they enter the body they are very hard if not impossible to excrete.
-Instead they get stored indefinitely in our fat cells and recirculate through our body continually causing even more damage.
+Instead, they get stored indefinitely in our fat cells and recirculate through our body continually causing even more damage.